On Quantum Field Theory and Observers: The Fermi problem

 \section{The Fermi problem}

 We will now consider the Fermi problem which has been a much-studied case for signaling and Einstein causality in field theory \cite{fermi}.
 The idea is to consider two atoms, say $A$ and $B$, separated by a distance $R$.
 At time $t = 0$, $A$ is in an excited state, $B$ is in its ground state.
 The question is to calculate the probability $P(t)$ that $B$ is in an excited state at time $t$, to be interpreted as being due to $B$ absorbing the photon from the spontaneous decay of $A$.
 Einstein causality would require that $P(t ) = 0$ for $t < R$ (since it takes time $R$ for the photon to propagate from $A$ to $B$).
 However the simple use of the (time-ordered) Feynman propagator leads to causality problems since it has correlations over spacelike separations.
 An analyticity argument by Hegerfeldt highlights some of the tricky issues involved in the analysis of this seemingly simple problem\cite{heger}, suggesting that either atom $B$ is never excited or it is in an excited state even before the decay of atom $A$.
+A factorization of the Hilbert space into locally defined Hilbert spaces for atom $A$ and atom $B$, in the spirit of making local observations, is the premise of such an argument.
 The problem has a long history going back to Fermi's work in 1932, and has been resolved in different framings from straightforward calculations to the use of algebraic quantum field theory \cite{buchh-yng}.
-A factorization of the Hilbert space into locally defined Hilbert spaces for the atoms is not possible because of the type of von Neumann algebra for the observables and this can help to resolve the problem.
+The factorization of the Hilbert space into locally defined Hilbert spaces for the atoms is not possible because of the type of von Neumann algebra for the observables and this can help to resolve the problem.
 The direct use of probability, rather than amplitudes, can also be used to resolve this issue \cite{millington}.
 This latter method is not the same but fairly close to what we show below.
 We also refer to \cite{millington} for background historical information.

 To set up this problem in our framework, we consider two instruments corresponding to $A$ and $B$, where we have $I^{(A)}_{ba}$ with the transition $a\rightarrow b$ corresponding to the decay of $A$ and $I^{(B)}_{dc}$ corresponding to $B$ making a transition ($c \rightarrow d$) to the excited state.
 The amplitude (\ref{obs3e}) then takes the form \beqar \A_{\beta bd, \alpha ac} &=& \int [DA D\Phi Dx D\mu] \braket{\beta| A, \Phi} \, e^{i\S_{\rm C} (A, \Phi)} \Bigl[f_b^*(w_2^0) \,e^{i \S_{\rm instr}} \, f_a(w_1^0) \nonumber\\ && .2in f_d^*(v_2^0) \,e^{i \S_{\rm instr}} \, f_c(v_1^0)\Bigr] \braket{A', \Phi'|\alpha} \eeqar The actions are over the time-contours as explained in relation to (\ref{obs3e}).
 We will consider the possible absorption and emission of a scalar particle, as this is simpler but captures the essence of the